 Since I liked ‘Emii' so much I ordered ‘Ilene' which is a pink taupe.
 Not my thing, it's too coraly-pinky.
 But I like this formula so much I would try another color in the future.

-Thrive Causemetics Lip Filler Long Wearing + Plumping Lipliner
+Thrive Causemetics Review of the Lip Filler Long Wearing + Plumping Lipliner